andrewdsmith/edxlc/README.md

 The app monitors the state of the following:

-- Landing gear
+- Landing gear deployed
-- Cargo scoop
+- Cargo scoop open
-- External lights
+- External lights activated
-- Frame shift drive (FSD)
+- Frame shift drive (FSD) charging
-- Silent running
+- Silent running activated
-- Hardpoints
+- Hardpoints deployed
-- Night vision
+- Night vision activated

 Where a game control for these items is bound to a button on the joystick, the button light will indicate the following states: